Quintessence Dark Energy from non-perturbative Higgs-Yang-Mills mass gap: Model

-In the present work, we consider again the equations above but instead of solving them in terms of a dynamical system as in \cite{Rinaldi:2015iza,Alvarez:2019ues}, we use the method described by one of us in \cite{Frasca:2015yva}.
+In the present work, we consider again the equations above but instead of solving them in terms of a dynamical system as in \cite{Rinaldi:2015iza,Alvarez:2019ues}, we use the method described by one of us in \cite{Frasca:2015yva}, which alleviates the issue of initial conditions fine tuning.